Beginning the Subscription Journey

 Another important consideration is fraud mitigation.
 Chargebacks and friendly fraud are inevitable, but you can harness resources that protect yourself and your legitimate customers.
 These integrations and partnerships can mitigate the occurrence and severity of fraud while saving your hard-earned revenue.

-Other integrations to consider incorporate tax compliance, call centers and membership programs.
-Setting up these integrations might seem overwhelming, but fortunately there are subscription platforms or applications that handle these connections for you.
+Other integrations to consider include tax compliance, call centers and membership programs.
+Setting up these integrations might seem overwhelming but fortunately, there are subscription platforms or applications that handle these connections for you.

 Subscription Platform Must-Have Features

 When it comes to managing subscriptions, various platforms have their own strengths and weaknesses.
 Identify the critical features you’ll need to run your subscription business smoothly and maintain a positive buying experience.

 Every customer is different, and they need to replenish subscriptions at different rates.
 Consumers want control over their orders and they’re looking for businesses that allow them the flexibility to choose a custom subscription frequency that fits their schedule.
 Subscription self-management allows for subscribers to adjust their frequency whenever they please, as well as pause, skip or cancel an order before it ships out without getting charged.